PlanktoScope/PlanktoScope/docs/beginner_mode.md

 ## Gallery
 ![Gallery](ui_guide/gallery.webp)

 This page allows us, as we said before, to visualize our images or our objects.
-To display an image we start by choosing if we want to see complete images or only objects.
+To display an image we start by choosing if we want to see full images or only objects.
 Then, we go through the different folders and select the image we want to see in the last block "Pictures".
-The image is displayed in the block on the right and we have two buttons to browse the different images.
+The i is displayed in the right block and we have two buttons to browse through the images.

 We also see at the bottom right two buttons that send us to the pages "DOWNLOAD" allowing us to recover our images/objects on a USB key and "NEW ACQUISITION" which allows us to start again at the first step to start an acquisition.